Technology

 The faster the tissue oscillation fades, the higher the dissipation of mechanical energy induced by the measurement impulse.

-Elasticity is the biomechanical property of soft tissues that characterizes the ability to recover its initial shape from being deformed.
+Elasticity is a biomechanical property of soft tissues that describes their ability to recover their original shape after deformation.
+The opposite of elasticity is plasticity.

 Mechanical Stress Relaxation Time [ms] characterizes tissue’s recovery time from displacement.